-Mary Reiby came to Australia as a very young convict girl.
-She later became a successful and respected business woman, and a woman of significant Christian influence and philanthropy.
+Mary Reiby was instrumental in founding Australia’s first bank.
+She came to Australia as a very young convict girl, but became a successful and respected business woman, and a woman of significant Christian influence and philanthropy.
 You will have seen her picture many times as it appears on Australia’s $20 note.
-Her name is Mary Reibey.

 Today we introduce a woman who came to Australia as a very young convict girl.
 She later became a successful and respected business woman, and a woman of significant Christian influence and philanthropy.
 You will have seen her picture many times as it appears on Australia’s $20 note.
 Her name is Mary Reibey.